 And the LORD spake unto Moses, saying, Speak unto the children of Israel, and say unto them, I am the LORD your God.
 After the doings of the land of Egypt, wherein ye dwelt, shall ye not do: and after the doings of the land of Canaan, whither I bring you, shall ye not do: neither shall ye walk in their ordinances.
 Ye shall do my judgments, and keep mine ordinances, to walk therein: I am the LORD your God.
 Ye shall therefore keep my statutes, and my judgments: which if a man do, he shall live in them: I am the LORD.
 None of you shall approach to any that is near of kin to him, to uncover their nakedness: I am the LORD.
 The nakedness of thy father, or the nakedness of thy mother, shalt thou not uncover: she is thy mother; thou shalt not uncover her nakedness.
 The nakedness of thy father's wife shalt thou not uncover: it is thy father's nakedness.
 The nakedness of thy sister, the daughter of thy father, or daughter of thy mother, whether she be born at home, or born abroad, even their nakedness thou shalt not uncover.
 The nakedness of thy son's daughter, or of thy daughter's daughter, even their nakedness thou shalt not uncover: for theirs is thine own nakedness.
 The nakedness of thy father's wife's daughter, begotten of thy father, she is thy sister, thou shalt not uncover her nakedness.Thou shalt not uncover the nakedness of thy father's sister: she is thy father's near kinswoman.
 Thou shalt not uncover the nakedness of thy mother's sister; for she is thy mother's near kinswoman.
 Thou shalt not uncover the nakedness of thy father's brother, thou shalt not approach to his wife: she is thine aunt.
 Thou shalt not uncover the nakedness of thy daughter in law: she is thy son's wife; thou shalt not uncover her nakedness.
 Thou shalt not uncover the nakedness of thy brother's wife: it is thy brother's nakedness.
 Thou shalt not uncover the nakedness of a woman and her daughter, neither shalt thou take her son's daughter, or her daughter's daughter, to uncover her nakedness; for they are her near kinswomen: it is wickedness.
 Neither shalt thou take a wife to her sister, to vex her, to uncover her nakedness, beside the other in her life time.-Leviticus 18:1-18***When the Israelites were in the desert wilderness of Sinai, in

--Lot was the nephew of Abraham and Sarah.
-Lot lived with his wife and their family in Sodom before the Lord God destroyed Sodom, Gomorrah and the nearby cities and region.
-Moab was born to Lot and Lot's oldest daughter.
-Ben-ammi was born to Lot and Lot's youngest daughter.
-Moab's descendants the Moabites and Ben-ammi's descendants the Ammonites were enemies of Abraham and Sarah's descendants the Israelites (Hebrews/Jews).
+-Lot was Abraham and Sarah's nephew.
+Lot lived with his wife and children in Sodom before the Lord God destroyed Sodom, Gomorrah and the surrounding region.
+Moab and Ben-ammi were born to Lot and his daughters.
+Moab was born to Lot and Lot's oldest daughter, and Ben-ammi was born to Lot and Lot's youngest daughter.
+Moab was the forefather of the Moabites, and Ben-ammi was the forefather of the Ammonites, and the Moabites and Ammonites were usually enemies of the Israelites.

 -Amram was born into the tribe of Jacob and Leah's 3rd born son Levi.
-Amram married Jochebed, his father's sister.
-Miriam, Aaron and Moses were born to Amram and Jochebed.
+Amram's wife Jochebed was a family member from the tribe of Levi.
+Aaron the high priest, and Moses the prophet, and their older sister Miriam the prophetess were born to Amram and Jochebed.

 Click the link below to read more posts in this category: